taboca/telasocial-labs/pages/nodejs-forever-daemon/content.md

-This is a development technote that explains how to setup [forever](https://github.com/nodejitsu/forever) with a Node.js app so it runs like a daemon on Ubuntu Linux.  forever will automatically start the Node.js application when your Linux server starts and ensure it stays running.
+This is a development technote that explains how to setup [forever](https://github.com/nodejitsu/forever) with a Node.js app so it runs like a daemon on Ubuntu Linux.
+Forever will automatically start the Node.js application when your Linux server starts and ensure it stays running.
+This article received a great review and contribution from [Johnoshum](https://github.com/johnoshum).

+# Overview

 Node.js is built on Chrome's [V8 JavaScript Engine](http://code.google.com/p/V8).
 It's useful for a range of applications and it brings JavaScript to the server.
 Applications written in Node.js are event-driven.
 For example, if you wanted to create a file, you would provide a callback function to be called upon the file's successful creation.
 In this sort of model, your app doesn't become stuck waiting for events to finish executing.